-Using the structure I outlined based off Atomic Design, I mapped each element, pattern and component.
-And now I had a structure and sitemap.
+Using the structure outlined by Atomic Design, I mapped each element, pattern and component.
+This provided the beginning to a structure and sitemap

 Design & Development

-Visual design and graphics: I created templates for the layouts of the pages and designed all of the icons and banners used in the website.
+I created templates for page layouts using PEGASUS elements and designed all of the icons and banners used in the website.